vobyjs/oby/README.md

 ## Usage

-An Obserable is a function that works both as a getter and as a setter, with some extra methods attached to it, it has the following interface:
+An Observable is a function that works both as a getter and as a setter, with some extra methods attached to it, it has the following interface:

 ```ts
 type Observable<T> = {